IM-UR-CITY/im-ur-city/index.md

 ## Project Status
 ---------------------------------------
-The project is in the initial development stages and is currently focused on the development of the specialised Centers.
-The initial Center, _Digital.Agents.Center_, is currently in the process of being developed and will be launched in the near future.
+The project is in the initial development stages of developing the _Digital.Agents.Center_.

 ## Project Components